 “How are we going to use this,” Todd asked.

 “Okay, most of the report is technical detail.
 We’re not going to use that or hand it over to Mrs. Weil.
 We’ll give her a copy of the summary report he wrote.
 It has 34 pages, and includes a section titled Executive Summary which he wrote more or less in English that Mrs. Weil should be able to understand.
 It starts by saying that two fathers were identical twins and they married two mothers who were identical twins.
 This is called a ‘quaternary marriage’ and that’s our parents, Todd.
 When we were conceived and born we were genetically the same as full siblings, and are genealogically double first cousins which is what we should be called.
 That we look and act like identical twins happens in only six percent of double first cousins.

 “The second section is a summary of the technical parts of the tests.
 It includes twin zygosity tests, genome matching diagrams, has a discussion of divisions of each of the zygotes and the formation of gametes, and the specific matching that makes us look like twins.”

 So we drafted our version of what Dr. Sanderson put in his report, and included some information we found on Wikipedia and the internet so we didn’t have only one source.
 Then we scanned some of the diagrams from Dr. Sanderson’s detailed report to my PC and inserted them in the report.
 That made it look very professional.
 After several editing passes we were satisfied with our report.
-We printed three copies, one for Mrs. Weil and one for me and one for Todd.
+We printed four copies, one for Mrs. Weil, one for me and one for Todd, and one for Dr. Sanderson.
 We made a copy of the cover letter and Executive Summary Dr. Sanderson wrote, and attached that to the copy for Mrs. Weil.

 “I think we’re good to go,” Todd said.